Hallelujah78/BICodingChallenge/README.md

 - how to migrate from create-react-app to Vite
 - various domain things about ISO country and language codes, latitude, longitude etc
 - How to install and configure Jest and required dependencies
-  - how to write very basic tests
+  - how to write very (extremely) basic tests
 - component mapping!